admin-panel/admin-bundle/doc/basic_usage.md

 At this moment we have handle list and batch elements.

+This document assumes that you are using typical doctrine entity with getters and setters, If you fetch data from database without any entity please check our [dbal](dbal.md) documentation.

 ## To generate list of our resources we need do following steps:

 ### 1. Create element